 One of the oldest ways to enjoy ginger is in ginger tea.
 Ginger tea is a healthful choice for people who want something warm and comforting to drink when they're feeling under the weather, as well as anyone looking to improve their immunity without sacrificing flavor!

 To make hot ginger tea, you'll want to start by boiling water on the stove or in an electric kettle.
 Next, add some ginger slices or grated pieces of root into a teapot.
 Once the water has boiled, pour it in, and then let the tea steep for five to ten minutes before you enjoy it!
+Adding a touch of lemon may take your cup of tea to the next level.

 (Another, even easier option, is just to buy ginger tea bags!)